Punjab, KP assemblies to dissolve on Dec 23 : Imran

 “Our loans are piling up.
 There was only one way to solve this which we did: to increase the country’s wealth.
 They (the government) don’t have a plan.”

+Imran concerned that govt may try to delay elections even beyond Oct

-Imran said free and fair elections were the only solution to these problems and said the government was “afraid” of new elections due to the fear of losing.
+Imran said free and fair elections were the only solution to the country’s problems and said the government was “afraid” of new elections due to the fear of losing.

 He expressed concern that the government might not hold general elections even in October 2023.